Jennifer Pope Baker

 Development & Marketing Officer

-Deanna Gonzales is Development and Marketing Officer for Women's Fund of Central Indiana, supporting the work of growing our assets through better communications with our donors and constituents.
+Deanna Duncan is Development and Marketing Officer for Women's Fund of Central Indiana, supporting the work of growing our assets through better communications with our donors and constituents.
 Deanna's interests are focused on educating women and girls on how to help others and better themselves.

 Deanna's previous not-for-profit work includes acting as a Development Assistant for San Diego State University Athletics and a Planned Giving Associate for Fresno State University.
 Deanna's previous volunteer activities include volunteering with the San Diego Humane Society and San Diego City Schools After-School-Programs.

 Deanna received a Bachelor's degree in History, with a minor in Secondary Education from the University of San Diego in 1996.
 Deanna is married to Joe and has three children, Will, Ainsley and Anna.

 Grants OfficerJulie Koegel serves as Grants Officer for Women’s Fund of Central Indiana.
 She is responsible for working with agencies seeking and receiving grants, as well as working with the Grants Committee.
 She also researches and writes Women’s Fund needs assessments, Still on Shaky Ground.
 As a consultant, Julie also works for other community organizations, including United Way of Central Indiana and Central Indiana Community Foundation.
 Julie’s volunteer activities include Booth Tarkington Civic Theatre, Board of Directors; and St. Monica School, School Commission.
 Julie received a B.A. in Political Science and a M.P.A. from Indiana University.
 She is married to Clayton Taylor and has two children, Grace and Emma.